Usagimimi/zigbeebox/README.md

 [Zigbee in general.](https://en.wikipedia.org/wiki/Zigbee)

 The coordinator is the central unit of the zigbee network, handling significant RF traffic in most cases.
-This project offers cheap open-source hardware for this task, as a remix of many DIY coordinators out there.
+This project offers low-cost open-source hardware for this task, as a remix of many DIY coordinators out there.
 Takes a bit of time and basic soldering skills to assemble, but it can replace any manufacturers proprietary device when ready.
-Using the right firmware and server backend, you can build a reliable, secure zigbee network without factory restrictions, involving almost any zigbee appliance.
+Using the right firmware and server application, you can build a reliable, secure zigbee network without factory restrictions, involving almost any zigbee appliance.
 This opens the possibility to use IKEA Tradfri lights along with Xiaomi sensors, Philips Hue products, and many more in the same network.
+The pcb utilizes a cheap chinese CC2538+CC2592 RF module with ARM Cortex-M3 based SoC, and enough memory to serve a lot of connections with good performance.

 The design heavily relies on open-source code, such as [Zigbee2MQTT](https://www.zigbee2mqtt.io) and various firmware.